codenaz/reavel/README.md

 # Reavel
-Develop, build and Run react and laravel on one server without using laravel mix and react-scripts
+Develop, build and Run react + laravel on one server without using laravel mix

 ## Details
 This setup contains Laravel 5.8.*(check in composer.json) and react 16.8.4(check in package.json)